pavel-2020/devextreme-documentation/concepts/05 Widgets/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/10 Create and Configure a Widget.md

 To create a widget, call its constructor passing the target element and a configuration object.
-The target element may need to have additional style properties set, for example, data visualization widgets' **display** should be set to "block".
+The target element may need to have additional style properties set, for example, data visualization UI components' **display** should be set to "block".

     import Accordion from "devextreme/ui/accordion";
     ...